OneAsia Tour: Formation

 In January 2009, it was announced that there would be a new series of events across the Asia-Pacific region, to be organised by the PGA of Australia in co-operation with China Golf Association, the Japan Golf Tour, the Korean Golf Association and the Korean PGA.
 The aim of these events would be to raise the profile of professional golf in the region and to compete with the likes of the European Tour.
 The series would initially comprise six events, three in China, two in Australia and one in South Korea, with plans to expand in later years.

-The introduction of the OneAsia series was not welcomed by the Asian Tour.
+The introduction of the OneAsia Tour was not welcomed by the Asian Tour.
 All of the six events announced for 2009 were existing tournaments, including some already sanctioned by the Asian Tour.
 One of them, the Pine Valley Beijing Open, was called off a few weeks before it was due to be held.
 The organisers officially attributed this decision to the state of the course and a clash of dates with The Players Championship on the PGA Tour, but some media commentators dismissed these reasons since the tournament had clashed with the Players Championship the previous year as well and instead attributed the cancellation to sponsor discontent with the sanctioning changes.

-Following a meeting of the Official World Golf Rankings Committee (OWGR) at the Open Championship in July 2009, all OneAsia events were awarded Official World Golf Ranking points.
+Following a meeting with the Official World Golf Ranking (OWGR) at The Open Championship in July 2009, all OneAsia Tour events were awarded OWGR points.
 In May 2018, the OWGR revoked the Tour's world ranking eligibility.

-2018 season

-Schedule

-The following table lists official events during the 2018 season.

-Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.

-2017 season

-Schedule

-The following table lists official events during the 2017 season.

-Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.

-2016 season

-Schedule

-The following table lists official events during the 2016 season.

-Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.

-2015 season

-Schedule

-The following table lists official events during the 2015 season.

-Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.

-2014 season

-Schedule

-The following table lists official events during the 2014 season.

-Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.

-2013 season

-Schedule

-The following table lists official events during the 2013 season.

-Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.

-2012 season

-Schedule

-The following table lists official events during the 2012 season.

-Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.